Frequently Asked Questions

 4) How do I enrol for the exams?

 If you're studying in a school then speak to your teacher first.
-In order to take FCE, CAE or CPE exam you will need to enrol at one of the 2,000 examination centres that Cambridge ESOL has throughout the world.
-Clicking the link below will let you search the Cambridge ESOL web site to find your nearest exam centre?
+In order to take B2: First (FCE), C1: Advanced (CAE) or C2: Proficiency (CPE) exam you will need to enrol at one of the 2,000 examination centres that Cambridge English has throughout the world.
+Clicking the link below will let you search the Cambridge English website to find your nearest exam centre?

 You must approach your local centre and not the examination board itself.